Interested in a hands-on learning experience for developing LLM applications?

 Click on the “open in studio” button.

 The experiment and dataset will be copied to your studio workspace.
 You should now see a bunch of modules linked together in a workflow.
-However, since we have not run the experiment, the workflow only a set of instructions which Azure ML will use to build your models.
+However, since we have not run the experiment, the workflow is only a set of instructions that Azure ML will use to build your models.
 We will have to run the experiment to produce anything.

 Click the “run” button at the bottom middle of the AzureML window.